Wage and Salary Policies

 Kenyon College applies the same principles of fairness and external comparability to all employees, regardless of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and /or mental disability, age, religion, medical condition, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law.

 Through a process called position classification, work is evaluated by the complexity of major duties and responsibilities, the internal and external relationships, the impact of decision-making, supervisory responsibilities (if any) and the education, experience and skills required.
-When these items are evaluated the position is assigned to classification levels one through five.
+When these items are evaluated the position is assigned to classification level mid or high.
 Positions are classified based upon the generic position level descriptions for each of the primary job families as follows: Office and Administrative Assistant, Library Assistant and Accounting/Financial Assistant.
+Bookstore positions are evaluated and assigned to bookstore classification levels one through three.
 There are a very small number of nonexempt jobs that do not fit in the categories listed above and are unclassified.
 You may view the position level descriptions and the list of where each nonexempt position is classified here: Salary Ranges, Position Classifications and Descriptions

 Effective July 1, 2005, the salary increase program for all staff members who are performing successfully consists of: